SirNicholas1st/kafka_datastream/README.md

 ![Consumer test](pics/consumer_test.png)

 In the end you should have 3 or 4 cmds open: zookeeper, kafka server, consumer and producer.
-You can close them down with **CTRL + C**.
+You can close them down with **CTRL + C** when you are done.
 If you encounter an error where the commands "are too long" etc. Try to make the path shorter by shortening folder names etc.

+NOTE: When running the project, the Zookeeper, Kafka server and Kafka consumer must be up and running.

 # Setting up Cassandra and creating a keyspace